Avant Charlemagne: Au temps des rois barbares

-Avant Charlemagne: Au temps des rois barbares is a 1986 tabletop game published by Jeux Robert Laffont.
+Avant Charlemagne: Au temps des rois barbares is a 1986 French tabletop role-playing game published by Jeux Robert Laffont.

 Gameplay

-Avant Charlemagne: Au temps des rois barbares is a game in which the game is set in Europe between 500 and 800 AD that combines detailed historical context with fantasy elements, offering rules, a solo scenario, 110 pages of history, and an 80‑page campaign.
+Avant Charlemagne: Au temps des rois barbares is a game in which a role‑playing game is set in Europe between 500 and 800 AD that combines detailed historical context with fantasy elements, offering rules, a solo scenario, 110 pages of history, and an 80‑page campaign.